See your account history

 - Bid: Adjustments to your ad group and keyword bids

-- Network: Changes to the ad network(s) that your campaign is targeting
+- Network: Changes to the ad network(s) your campaign is targeting

 - Targeting: Adjustments to language and location targeting